yfrit83/TP-Link-OC-pfsense/README.md

 This project itself is licensed according to the two-clause BSD license.

-They nnt have any acceptance of the EULA on the web site is not required before downloading the software.
+They not have any acceptance of the EULA on the web site is not required before downloading the software.

 Terms of use right here : https://www.tp-link.com/ca/about-us/privacy/#sec_b